 - Is pointed to by another element with an ARIA relation (aria-controls, aria-describedby, aria-flowto, aria-labelledby or aria-owns)

 - Uses an onclick handler

-- Is in list of accessible elements in the role table
+- Is in the list of accessible elements in the ATSPI roles table.

 Accessible Web Standards

 The following markup languages are exposed to AT.

 ARIA (Accessible Rich Internet Applications) is W3C's specification.
 Originally ARIA was designed to bring accessibility into dynamic web pages, to provide markup to add make accessible custom DHTML widgets which can be used to create the appearance of desktop-style widgets like menus, spreadsheets and tree views which HTML lacks.
 Or, it can be used to completely change content on the fly, without loading a new page.
 ARIA is solution to make this accessible.
 However ARIA usage area isn't restricted by HTML, for example, in Gecko it is used in XUL as well.

 Strongly speaking ARIA specification provides an ontology of roles, states, and properties that set out an abstract model for accessible interfaces and can be used to improve the accessibility and interoperability of Web Content and Applications.
 This information is mapped to accessibility frameworks that use this information to provide alternative access solutions.
 You can follow ARIA page link to get more information.

 W3C provides documentation how ARIA markup is exposed to AT API.
 Gecko implementation follows it.